Psychology-PE (PSYD)

 PSYD-477 Psychology and Christianity 3 Credits

 Examines human nature from the perspective of psychology and Christian belief.
 The major approaches to the integration of psychology and Christianity will be examined, utilizing a range of issues such as the relationship between mind, body, and soul; the nature of human freedom; Christian prayer; conversion; the relationships between people's attitudes and their behavior; and contemporary Christian counseling and pastoral care.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYD 214 and PSYC-103 or PSYC-103C